About President Cadge

 A sociologist by training, President Cadge is known for her work on religion in public institutions, religious diversity, and pluralism, and as a highly respected educator, scholar, and administrator.

-A public intellectual, she has written more than one hundred scholarly and general interest articles, many in collaboration with students and colleagues across disciplines, and three books on issues related to spiritual care across settings, religion in hospitals, and Buddhism in the United States.
-Cadge launched the Chaplaincy Innovation Lab in 2018 to advance the work of chaplains in providing innovative spiritual care and frequently works with the media and community partners.
+As a public intellectual, she has written more than one hundred scholarly and general interest articles, many in collaboration with students and colleagues across disciplines, and four books on issues related to spiritual care across settings, religion in hospitals, port chaplaincy, and Buddhism in the United States.
+Cadge launched the鈥疌haplaincy Innovation Lab鈥痠n 2018 to bring chaplains, educators, and social scientists into conversation about the work of chaplaincy and spiritual care.

-Her research and teaching have been supported by numerous foundations and trusts, including the E. Rhodes and Leona B. Carpenter Foundation, Fetzer Institute, Henry Luce Foundation, John Templeton Foundation, Lovell Foundation, Radcliffe Institute, Robert Wood Johnson Foundation Scholar in Health Policy Research Program, Ruderman Family Foundation, Russell Berrie Foundation, Templeton Religion Trust, and The Charles H. Revson Foundation.
+Numerous foundations and trusts have supported her research and teaching, including the E. Rhodes and Leona B. Carpenter Foundation, Fetzer Institute, Henry Luce Foundation, John Templeton Foundation, Lovell Foundation, Radcliffe Institute, Robert Wood Johnson Foundation Scholar in Health Policy Research Program, Ruderman Family Foundation, Russell Berrie Foundation, Templeton Religion Trust, and The Charles H. Revson Foundation.

-At Brandeis, her achievements included centering the graduate student experience by rebuilding and expanding student professional development, collaborating to extend degree programs into new modalities, advancing the graduate school’s anti-racism plan, and reconnecting current students and alumni to celebrate the school’s 70th anniversary.
+At Brandeis University, Cadge held various leadership positions, including dean of the Graduate School of Arts and Sciences, senior associate dean for strategic initiatives, and chair of the Women鈥檚, Gender, and Sexuality program.
+Her achievements there included centering the graduate student experience by rebuilding and expanding student professional development, collaborating to extend degree programs into new modalities, advancing the graduate school鈥檚 anti-racism plan, and reconnecting current students and alumni to celebrate the school鈥檚 70th anniversary.
 She received the Thomas A. King Faculty Award from the Gender & Sexuality Center, the Dean of Art and Sciences Mentoring Award for Outstanding Teaching of Students in the Graduate School of Arts and Sciences, and the Michael Walzer '56 Award for Excellence in Teaching.
-She also served as the Senior Associate Dean for Strategic Initiatives, led the Division of Social Sciences, and chaired the Women’s, Gender, and Sexuality Program.
-She served on the faculty at Bowdoin College from 2003-2006.
+She served on the Bowdoin College faculty from 2003-2006.

 From President Cadge

 In early 2025, I will share reflections on what I have learned and observed, and the opportunities for the College to shine its distinctive light even more brightly in its next chapter.
-I am grateful for the community’s partnership in the first year of my presidency, as we honor all that ½ñÈÕ³Ô¹Ï has been and begin to envision what it can become.
+I am grateful for the community鈥檚 partnership in the first year of my presidency, as we honor all that 今日吃瓜 has been and begin to envision what it can become.

-All ½ñÈÕ³Ô¹Ï community members are welcome to participate in this thought-provoking series of conversations.
+All 今日吃瓜 community members are welcome to participate in this thought-provoking series of conversations.

 Learn more about our Current Topics in Higher Education event series.